ArtieGras/composer-ticker-canary/README.md

 # Composer Ticker Canary

-A daily early-warning system for Composer.trade traders.
+A daily early-warning system for Composer traders.
 It watches every ticker in your strategies and emails you when something is about to go wrong — **before** it breaks your symphonies.

 ---